Justin-Seaman/rsschool-devops-course-tasks/Readme.md

 Confirm access by navigating to the Application's URL.
 ![.visual_assets/pub_jenkins.png](.visual_assets/pub_jenkins.png)
 You can restrict the policies and define more granular WAF policies as needed (e.g. only bypass on /webhooks and /securityRealm/finishLogin while forcing ZeroTrust auth on other paths)

++ I have integrated my cloudflared deployment onto the cluster with [bash script](/.cloudflared/cloudflare_tunnel_build.sh).
+Now instead of needing to enable NodePort and run cloudflared on my host, I can just rely on private ip served from K8s DNS as http://<svc-name>.<namespace>.svc.cluster.local:<port>.
+   + This is useful for my Cloudflare config as minikube's private ip may change from stop starts.
+So long as my cf proxy is up alongside my jenkins service, I can rely on the public dns name of my services.
+   + I also setup stricter access requirements for my applications, only allowing bypass on necessary paths for Jenkins to act as an api-endpoint of GitHub (e.g. /webhooks and /securityRealm/finishLogin).

 ### Pipeline Initialization in Jenkins
 The Objective of Jenkins Pipeline Configuration is to: